markfussell/markfussell.github.com/source/_posts/2013-01-13-git-about-everything-annex.markdown

 As mentioned in the first posting, git and similar DVCS have issues with binary files.
 Adding 100s of 10MB files, or 100s of versions of 10MB files will produce gigabytes worth of data that must be cloned by everyone using the repository.
 How do we avoid this?

-There are a number of solutions in this space out there with differing characteristics, but the core approach is usually a similar
+There are a number of solutions in this space out there with differing characteristics, but the core approach is usually similar:
 "Don't store it in git".
 Instead we want to record enough information to retrieve the binary files from somewhere else.

 <!-- more -->